baryshnikova-lab/safepy/README.md

 SAFE (or Spatial Analysis of Functional Enrichment) is an automated network annotation algorithm.
 Given a biological network and a set of functional groups or quantitative features of interest, SAFE performs local enrichment analysis to determine which regions of the network are over-represented for each group or feature.
 SAFE visualizes the network and maps the detected enrichments onto the network.

 SAFE was originally implemented in MATLAB and stored at  <https://bitbucket.org/abarysh/safe/>.
 However, as of early 2017, the MATLAB implementation is only maintained for legacy purposes.
-All new work related to SAFE has been moved to Python and this repository.
+New work related to SAFE is moving  to Python and this repository.

+**WARNING.
+This is a development version.
+Please use caution.**

 GETTING STARTED
 ===============